JetBrains/Qodana/topics/qodana-ide-plugin.md

 IntelliJ IDEA, PhpStorm, WebStorm, Rider, GoLand, PyCharm, and Rider installed via [JetBrains Toolbox App](https://www.jetbrains.com/toolbox-app/).

-<note>Prior to 2022.3, this functionality was available as a plugin published
+<note>Prior to version 2022.3, this functionality was available as a plugin published
 on <a href="https://plugins.jetbrains.com/plugin/16938-qodana">JetBrains Marketplace</a>.
-However, it can differ from the functionalities described in this section.</note>
+However, this plugin can be less functional compared to version 2022.3. </note>

 Using your IDE, you can: